Photo by Martin Falbisoner

 The Ferry System

-The extraordinary Croatian car ferry system (the most comprehensive island ferry network in the Mediterranean — Jadrolinija, the Croatian national ferry operator, the most reliable Adriatic ferry service) connects all the major islands:
+The Croatian car ferry system (the most comprehensive island ferry network in the Mediterranean — Jadrolinija, the Croatian national ferry operator, among the most reliable Adriatic ferry services) connects all the major islands:

-The sailing charter alternative: The extraordinary Croatia bareboat sailing charter (the most popular sailing charter destination in Europe — the most charter-friendly sailing waters in the Mediterranean: the extraordinary protected Dalmatian coast, the extraordinary marinas in every harbor, the extraordinary consistent sailing wind (the extraordinary Maestral northwesterly in summer, the most reliable sailing wind in the Adriatic)) provides the most extraordinary way to island-hop between Hvar, Korčula, and Brač — the extraordinary freedom of anchoring in the extraordinary bays (the extraordinary Luka Gradina on Korčula, the extraordinary Stari Grad Bay on Hvar), the extraordinary independence from ferry timetables, and the extraordinary privacy.
+The sailing charter alternative: Croatia’s bareboat sailing charter scene (the most popular sailing charter destination in Europe, with some of the most charter-friendly waters in the Mediterranean: a protected Dalmatian coast, marinas in every harbor, and a consistent sailing wind — the Maestral northwesterly in summer, among the most reliable sailing winds in the Adriatic) offers a wonderful way to island-hop between Hvar, Korčula, and Brač — the freedom of anchoring in bays like Luka Gradina on Korčula or Stari Grad Bay on Hvar, independence from ferry timetables, and genuine privacy.

 FAQ

 When is the best time to visit the Croatian islands?
-June and September are the finest months — the extraordinary June (the Adriatic at 22–23°C, warm enough for comfortable swimming, the extraordinary lower crowds before the July–August peak, and the extraordinary June prices (20–30% below August)) and the extraordinary September (the Adriatic at 25–27°C — the warmest sea of the year, the extraordinary lower crowds, and the extraordinary September light).
-July–August: the maximum crowds (the extraordinary Italian and German school holidays create the most intense European summer tourism on the Croatian coast — the extraordinary Zlatni Rat and the extraordinary Hvar Town Cathedral Square are genuinely very crowded in peak season) and the extraordinary peak prices.
+June and September are the ideal months to visit — June (the Adriatic at 22–23°C, warm enough for comfortable swimming, with lower crowds before the July–August peak, and prices 20–30% below August) and September (the Adriatic at 25–27°C, the warmest sea of the year, with lower crowds and good late-summer light).
+July–August bring maximum crowds (Italian and German school holidays create the most intense European summer tourism on the Croatian coast — Zlatni Rat and the Hvar Town Cathedral Square are genuinely very crowded in peak season) and peak prices.

-What is the best Croatian island for sailing beginners? Šolta (the extraordinary island 30 minutes from Split — the most underrated Croatian island, the extraordinary fig orchards, the extraordinary quiet character, and the extraordinary Maslinica Bay (the finest small marina in central Dalmatia — the extraordinary cove, the extraordinary restaurant, and the extraordinary anchorage)) and the extraordinary Elafiti Islands (Lopud, Koločep, and Šipan — the extraordinary car-free archipelago west of Dubrovnik, the most beginner-friendly charter area in Croatia: the extraordinary proximity to the Dubrovnik charter base, the extraordinary protected waters, and the extraordinary 1–3 hour passages between each island).
+What is the best Croatian island for sailing beginners? Šolta (an island 30 minutes from Split — one of the most underrated Croatian islands, with fig orchards, a quiet character, and Maslinica Bay, the top small marina in central Dalmatia, with a scenic cove, a good restaurant, and a sheltered anchorage) and the Elafiti Islands (Lopud, Koločep, and Šipan — a car-free archipelago west of Dubrovnik, the most beginner-friendly charter area in Croatia: close to the Dubrovnik charter base, with protected waters and 1–3 hour passages between each island).